PixelCaldera/Hedge-born/items_and_inventory.md

 When all Quality dots are marked, an item has 1 final use.
 A weapon has one last attack, armor can block 1 more blow, etc. After this, the item is destroyed.
 Players may opt to not use these items so they can be repaired instead.

 ## Improvised Items

 Players get in all sort of hairy situations and will look to their equipment for solutions.
+Players will experiment and use gear in ways outside it's typical use, and Referees are encouraged to roll with these situations.
+Here are some guidelines for ruling items on the fly.
+- If using the item makes an action easier (crowbars to open doors, pitons to climb walls):
+  - Grants 1 boon on a save, 2 if the item is of high quality
+  - Mark Usage on a failed save
+- If using the item allows characters to bypass a hazard or obstacle (grappling hook to swing over a pit, lockpicks to open a lock):
+  - It works, reward characters for bringing the right tools for the job
+  - No save is necessary if the only risk is time
+  - Mark Usage on a failed save
+- If the item deals damage or a condition (caltrops, firebombs)
+  - Decide the damage based on item cost, rarity, and slots.
+Use weapons as a guide, i.e. caltrops should not deal as much damage as a greatsword
+  - If it effects all targets in 1 zone, lower damage
+  - If it afflicts a condition, lower damage
+  - If a save is made before taking damage, increase the damage
+  - Mark Usage for each use
+- if the item heals damage or a condition
+  - decide healing based on item cost, rarity, and time taken to use it.
+Use other healing items as a guide.
+  - mark Usage for each use

-They will try to use items in place of another (ex. some nails as lockpicks, a shovel as a weapon), or test the limits of what an item is physically capable of (ex. catch a goblin in a bug net, break through a wall with a crowbar).
+Sometimes players will try to use items in place of another (ex. some nails as lockpicks, a shovel as a weapon), or test the limits of what an item is physically capable of (ex. catch a goblin in a bug net, break through a wall with a crowbar).
 When this happens, the Referee can:
-- allow it, but mark 1 or more Usage on the item
+- Allow it, but mark 1 or more Usage on the item
-- allow it, but put 1 or more banes on the save to succeed
+- Allow it, but put 1 or more banes on the save to succeed
-- allow it, but it takes a while and something dangerous happens in the meantime
+- Allow it, but it takes a while and something dangerous happens in the meantime
-- explain why it won't work, and what they could do to make it work
+- Explain why it won't work, and what they could do to make it work
-- any combination of the above
+- Any combination of the above
-- or, just say no. If items can do too much, it trivializes preparing equipment, and the adventure in general
+- Say no. If an item can do too much, it trivializes other items, the act of preparing equipment, and the adventure in general

-Overall, be consistent.
+Overall, Referees must be consistent.
 When players think of solutions, they expect that whatever worked last time will work again.
 They will get frustrated if things are constantly changing.